Keeper-Wallet/Keeper-Wallet-Extension/README.md

   });
 ```

-API returns lines, not an object, as in javascript precision is lost in operation with 8-byte integers.
+> API returns lines, not an object, as in JavaScript precision is lost in operation with 8-byte integers.

-A description of supported transaction types is below.

-In the example, we are signing a transaction for transferring WAVES to the alias `test`in Waves' network.
+In the example, we are signing a transaction for transferring WAVES to the alias `test` in Waves network.

-REPLY
+Response:

 ```json
 {